ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 ### DeepGEMM Integration

-DeepGEMM is another high-efficient library developed by the DeepSeek team, specifically designed to optimize computations in Mixture of Experts (MoE) models.
+[DeepGEMM](https://github.com/deepseek-ai/DeepGEMM) is another high-efficient library developed by the DeepSeek team, specifically designed to optimize computations in MoE models.
 It provides two specialized functions for handling MoE-related matrix multiplications (Grouped GEMMs), each tailored to different phases of the inference process.

 - **Grouped GEMMs (contiguous layout):** This kernel is designed for dynamic input shapes, making it ideal for the prefill phase of MoE inference.
 It processes inputs where the data for different experts is concatenated contiguously, allowing for flexible handling of varying input sizes.
 - **Grouped GEMMs (masked layout):** This kernel assumes a fixed input shape and uses a mask tensor to compute only the valid portions of the input.
-It is compatible with CUDA Graph, which optimizes kernel launches, making it well-suited for the decoding phase where reducing overhead is critical.
+It is compatible with CUDA Graph, which optimizes kernel launches, making it well-suited for the decode phase where reducing overhead is critical.

 DeepGEMM integrates smoothly with the dispatch modes of DeepEP:

 - For the **contiguous layout kernel**, which is used with **normal dispatch** in the prefill phase, an additional step is required.
 Since normal dispatch outputs a symbolic shape, a permutation is needed to transform the output into the contiguous format expected by the kernel.
 We referred to the LightLLM project and implemented a custom Triton kernel for efficient permutation.
 This kernel ensures that the output from normal dispatch is correctly rearranged, enabling smooth integration with the contiguous GEMM kernel.
-- The **masked layout kernel** pairs seamlessly with DeepEP’s **low-latency dispatch**, as both are optimized for the decoding phase and support CUDA Graph.
+- The **masked layout kernel** pairs seamlessly with DeepEP’s **low-latency dispatch**, as both are optimized for the decode phase and support CUDA Graph.

 SGLang also integrates DeepGEMM for MoE computation under tensor parallelism.
 Additionally, DeepGEMM provides a highly efficient general GeMM kernel, which can be activated in SGLang by setting the environment variable `SGL_ENABLE_JIT_DeepGEMM` to 1, offering even greater computational efficiency for non-MoE operations.